Home Insurance Companies In Canada

 There are many questions that come to our mind when we look at the bigger picture of the home insurance industry, its rules, regulations, etc.

 Who Regulates Home Insurance Companies

 The home insurance industry is regulated and monitored closely by both provincial and federal governments.
 They ensure that the insurers and intermediaries fulfill financial obligations to consumers.
-The provincial government also has regulatory power over rate setting, market conduct, consumer issues, sales practices and broker conduct.
+The provincial government also has regulatory power over rate setting, market conduct, consumer issues, sales practices, and broker conduct.

 - (IBC) Insurance Bureau of Canada: This is the national association representing private auto, home, and business insurance providers.
 They also lobby the provincial and federal governments to promote public policy changes for the benefit of customers and insurers.
-The IBC also fosters public awareness about the functions of home, car and business insurance.
+The IBC also fosters public awareness about the functions of home, car, and business insurance.

-- CGI Group Inc: This is a technology-based firm that provides customers their home insurance claims records.
+- CGI Group Inc: This is a technology-based firm that provides customers with their home insurance claims records.
 Insurance companies also request information about their clients from CGI.

 List Of Home Insurance Regulators In Various Provinces

 |British Columbia||Insurance Council of British Columbia|

 |New Brunswick||Financial and Consumer Services Commission|